Finding sound digital media localization strategies for China is vital for any foreign business or startup searching for

 The demand for an experienced translation or localization team is booming right now.
 Particularly for the ones able to traverse the technical and regulatory complexities that come with a Chinese localization project is booming right now.
 According to forecasts taken from Statista’s Digital Economy Compass, this trend will only likely increase in the future, as China is set to overtake the U. S. as the world’s largest digital economy.

 Understanding China’s Complex Mobile App and Social Media Markets

-Three of the most important aspects for a Chinese localization service (as well as for foreign app and software developers) to understand about China’s mobile app, social media and software markets are: the de facto requirement to work with local partners, what app and software platforms local communities favor, and the necessity to stay up-to-date with complex regulations governing the digital realm.
+Three of the most important aspects for a Chinese digital media localization service (as well as for foreign app and software developers) to understand about China’s mobile app, social media and software markets are: the de facto requirement to work with local partners, what app and software platforms local communities favor, and the necessity to stay up-to-date with complex regulations governing the digital realm.

-- Build strategies for localization that cater to local digital tastes, taking mobile device and social media preferences into account.
+Build strategies for digital media localization that cater to local digital tastes, taking mobile device and social media preferences into account.
 English Chinese translations won’t help your firm generate much revenue if your localized app or website directs Chinese customers to social media opens in a new window outlets or apps that are banned or difficult to access (requiring a VPN) in China, like WhatsApp, Facebook, YouTube, Instagram, Flickr and many more.
 By sticking to popular local social media platforms, such as WeChat, Sina Weibo, Tencent QQ, Momo (a bit like Tinder), and confirming that your translation localization team keeps these platforms in mind when localizing your digital products, you should stay ahead of competitors that fail to take the local social media landscape into account.